oVirt/ovirt-site/source/vdsm/developers.html.md

 So, the last patch added to the build 3.3.1 was **configuring-selinux-allowing-qemu-kvm-to-generate-co**, based on that you can use **git format-patch** to generate the patches to be included into next build

-2) Download the vdsm tree:
+2) Clone the vdsm tree:

         $ mkdir ~/vdsm-upstream && cd ~/vdsm-upstream
 `  $ git clone `[`git://gerrit.ovirt.org/vdsm`](git://gerrit.ovirt.org/vdsm)